MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/lobby-and-matchmaking-release-notes.md

 ### New features

 - Implemented a new function, [PFLobbyGetMemberConnectionStatus](..\playfabmultiplayerreference-cpp\pflobby\functions\pflobbygetmemberconnectionstatus.md), which can be used to detect whether a user is connected to the PubSub notification service.
 When a user's connection status changes, you'll receive a [PFLobbyUpdatedStateChange](..\playfabmultiplayerreference-cpp\pflobby\structs\pflobbyupdatedstatechange.md) with a [PFLobbyMemberUpdateSummary](..\playfabmultiplayerreference-cpp\pflobby\structs\pflobbymemberupdatesummary.md) where the `connectionStatusUpdated` field is `true`.
 - Updated the protocol used to exchange messages with the PubSub notification service from JSON to MessagePack, decreasing the message sizes.
-This has no impact to the API surface.
+This has no impact on the API surface.

 ### Bug fixes